Skip to content

 Evening Primrose Oil has also been shown to help relieve breast tenderness.

-How can a naturopath help breast pain?
+How can a naturopath help with breast pain?

 I can help with breast pain by ordering appropriate lab tests and supporting healthy liver detoxification of hormones and chemicals that may be acting like hormones.
-I can also help balance hormones through the use of appropriate herbs.
+I can also help balance hormones through the use of proper herbs.

 Book an appointment here or call the office for more information at 416-481-0222.